kant/MetaboAnalystR3.0/README.md

 ### Step 1.
 Install package dependencies

 To use MetaboAnalystR 3.0, first install all package dependencies.
-Ensure that you have neceaary system environment configured.
+Ensure that you have necesary system environment configured.

-For Linux (e.g. Ubuntu): libcairo2-dev, libnetcdf-dev, libxml2 and libssl-dev should be installed at frist;
+For Linux (e.g. Ubuntu): libcairo2-dev, libnetcdf-dev, libxml2 and libssl-dev should be installed at first;

 For Windows (e.g. 7/8/8.1/10): Rtools should be installed.